lch2223lch-cyber/docs-sqlacc/docs/usage/myinvois/einvoice.md

 3. Click on **More** (1) to view mandatory info required for Self-Billed Credit Note, it will be prefilled with the info from the validated purchase invoice / cash purchase.
 Click on 📌(2) to pin the tab for easier view.

     :::info[SUBMISSION]
-    You can reference a consolidated Self-Billed E-Invoice but you cannot consolidate Self-Billed Credit Note.
     - None – Exclude this document from Self-Billed Credit Note submission.
     - Self-billed – This document will be submitted as Self-Billed Credit Note.
-    - Consolidate – Not applicable for this document type.
+    - Consolidate – This document will be submitted as consolidated Self-Billed Credit Note.
     :::

     ![purchase-returned-more](../../../static/img/myinvois/einvoice/purchase-returned-more.png)